minio/docs/README.md

 ### Prerequisites

-- Any GNU/Linux Operating System.
+- Any GNU/Linux Operating System, or macOS 12.3 or later.
 - python 3.10.x and python-pip
 - python3.10-venv
 - sphinx 4.3.2